 When will we know which funds will move to T+1, and which won’t?

 This is not known.
 Fundserv expects to survey its members early in the new year, to try and get a sense of what different companies’ plans are.
 In the meantime, one firm has shared that 100% of its funds will move to T+1, and this may encourage others to announce their intentions.
 Fund managers may declare, as late as May 24, 2024, which funds are going to move to T+1 at the same time as debt, equity, derivatives, and ETFs, and some will go after that date, requiring further/ongoing communication.
 More information will follow as known.
+Any time even afer

 Attachment 3